5004-SEA-Fa24-Geeng/hello-world-idareo/Report.md

 Please link your UML design file here.
 See resources in the assignment on how to link an image in markdown.
 You may also use [mermaid] class diagrams if you prefer, if so, include the mermaid code here.
 You DO NOT have to include Greeting.java as part of the diagram, just the AlohaWorld application that includes: [AlohaWorld.java], [Greeter.java], and [ConsoleView.java].

+mermaid
+---
+title: Aloha World UML
+---
+classDiagram
+direction LR
+AlohaWorld --> Greeter
+AlohaWorld --> ConsoleView : uses
+ConsoleView --> Greeter : uses
+class AlohaWorld {
+- AlohaWorld()
++ main(string[] args): static void
+}
+class Greeter {
+- name: final String
+- locality: int
+- localitylist: static List<String>
+- HAWAII: statiic final int
+- CHINA: statiic final int
+- ITALY: statiic final int
+- DEFAULT_LOCALITY: statiic final int
++ Greeter(string name, int locality)
++getName(): string
++getLocality(): int
++setLocality(int locality): void
++greet(): String
++greet(boolean asciiOnly): String
++getLocalityString(): String
++hashcode(): int
++equals(Object obj): boolean
++toString(): String
++getLocaliyList(): Static List<String>
+}
+class ConsoleView {
+- Scanner: static final Scanner
+-Locality_options: static final List<String>
+-ConsoleView()
++getName(): static String
++getLocality(): static int
++checkRunAgain(): static boolean
++printGreeting(string greeting): static void

+    }

 ### Program Flow
 Write a short paragraph detailing the flow of the program in your own words.
 This is to help you understand / trace the code (and give you practice of something called a code walk that will be required in this course).
+   The AlohaWorld.java holds the main function as a static void, allowing it to be called without creating an object of the class.
+   The ‘void’ allows it to run without requiring a return at the end.
+The main proceeds to call on the ConsoleView class that is used to interact with the client.
+   The ConsoleView is then assigned to the name variable by using the getName() method.
+   This method allows the program to ask the user for input and then proceeds to scan the input, strip it of excess white space and return it to the method.
+   After this, the main then assigns the locality by calling on the getlocality() method in the ConsoleView.Java class.
+Once both variables are assigned, the main program calls on the Greeter.Java class and creates a new instance of the greeter class.
+The aforementioned name and locality variables are then passed through the Greeter(String name, Int locality) method.
+This handles any exceptions that could occur due to the size of the locality.
+   If the Greeter method runs without throwing the IllegalArgumentException, then the new instance is passed back to the ConsoleView.printgreeting() method which will print the greeting.
+   The final step in the main calls on the consoleview.checkrunagain() method.
+This is used to ask the user if they would like to be greeted again.
+If false, the program accesses the getlocality function within the ConsolleView class and sets the locality within the greeter class via the setlocaliy() method.
+It then prints the greeting again, until the user inputs ‘yes’ to quit.

 ## Assignment Questions